Rogério de Faria: Biographies

 He lived out the rest of his life on a pension granted to him by his friend Sir Jamsetjee Jejeebhoy.

-Memorial in Byculla
+Legacy

-Naresh Fernandes writes in Bombaywallah.org: "Gloria Church [in Byculla, Bombay, now known as Mumbai, contains a memorial stone to an almost-forgotten Bombay character: the Goan opium trader Sir Roger de Faria."
+Naresh Fernandes writes in Bombaywallah.org: "Gloria Church in Byculla, Bombay, now known as Mumbai, contains a memorial stone to an almost-forgotten Bombay character: the Goan opium trader Sir Roger de Faria."
+His children married into other prominent Luso-Indian aristocratic families and his descendants continue to play prominent roles in Mumbai's politics and entertainment industry.